aliebrahimi1781/dependency-track-plugin/README.md

 **All actions of this part will be made only once !**

+The following commands are suitable for a 64 bits Ubuntu machine.
+If your machine is another system, you can easily adapt commands.

+Dependency-Track requires a Java servlet.
+I chose Tomcat7.
+If you want to choose another one, the commands must be changed accordingly.

 ### A.1.
 Installing a Java servlet (Tomcat) and Maven
 ```
 sudo apt-get update